tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/051_sample_txn_executor/README.md

 They're used in Queries from the hosting nodes.
 When B-actor wants to query a list of Tasks they can use these conditions.

 Note: In TEA Project future versions, a local state cache will be provided to the hosting nodes.
-So in most cases, there's no need for the hosting node to query the list of Tasks from the state machine, which will ultimately reduce the cost.
+So in most cases, there's no need for the hosting node to query the list of Tasks from the state machine, which will ultimately reduces the cost.

 ## Impl